ishristov/styleguides/cssguide/README.md

 ## Preparation

 - Learn and use [SASS](http://sass-lang.com/) or other preprocessor.
 This greatly improves the workflow and the readability and gives the tools to accomplish more with less code.
-The following guide suggests you are familiar with it.
+The following guide suggests you are familiar with such preprocessors.

 - Feel free to normalize the CSS vendor styles with [normalize.css](https://necolas.github.io/normalize.css/).
 This CSS file targets only what needs to be targeted in order to achieve improved consistency across different browsers and devices.
 It fixes some bugs but also keeps the usefull vendor styles instead of erasing everything (like CSS resets do).